astamos/tsbook/src/ch6-harassment/ch6-harassment.md

 “i know \[redacted\] is one of your password.
 I’ve recorded your cam while you were watching porn on \[redacted\] sites, also I’ve installed a keylogger on ur pc & collected all your contacts on social networks, messenger & emails.
 If you want me to erase the recording, pay me 1128$ in bitcoin on bitcoin address \[redacted\].
 If i don’t get the bitcoins, i will definitely send your video to all your contacts.”

 The password listed was a real password no longer used by the recipient, but they had never visited the site listed.
 The phishing scam sought to extort the individual merely by convincing them that the scammer possessed explicit material related to the target.

 More recently, there have been cases of individuals in Cote d’Ivoire and Nigeria sextorting children in Western countries for money.[^22] In rare cases, these individuals have been extradited to the U.S. for prosecution.[^23]

 The deceptive relationship-building phase of sextortion can be time consuming.
 AI, however, is making this more efficient.
 Perpetrators can now send an initial message to a child with an AI-generated nude image.[^24] The message might warn that while the child knows it’s fake, family and friends might think it’s real, and leverage this threat for extortion.

+Sextortion also discussed as an abuse type in our chapter on Child Sexual Exploitation.

 ## Notable Cases of Online Harassment